 If you take a do-it-yourself approach, it takes a lot of time to suck water out using a wet vac at a time when removing water is critical to keep mold from forming.
 A wet vac holds only three to five gallons of water, on average.
 They fill up fast, and water weighs 8.3 pounds a gallon.
 Carrying and emptying it upwards of 50 to 100 times is inefficient, and will leave you worn out.

 What you need is a sump pump.

-The perfect solution is a sump pump, because it can remove the majority of the water faster than a wet vac.
+One solution for addressing a flooded basement is a sump pump, because it can remove the majority of the water faster than a wet vac.
 It should be placed in the deepest spot where the water is to remove it most efficiently.

-It is important to note that if there is more than a foot of water in a basement you really need a professional to remove it.
-If it is removed too quickly hydrostatic pressure can cause the foundation to cave in.
+However, it is important to note that if there is more than a foot of water in a basement you really need a professional to remove it.
+If the water is removed too quickly hydrostatic pressure can cause the foundation to cave in.
 You should also seek professional help if your basement continues flooding, even with a sump pump in operation.

-Here is a good example of a sump pump well-suited for basement flooding where the water is not over a foot deep.
-For starters, it’s submersible unlike a wet vac.
+There are many sump pumps available that are well-suited for basement flooding where the water is not over a foot deep.
+For starters, they are submersible unlike a wet vac.
 Another one of its features is suction from the bottom.
 That means it can get very close to the floor and remove the most water.
 It has a screen to keep debris from plugging it up.

 Be sure to look for an oil-filled thermally protected motor to prevent overheating.
 While it’s also great that you can attach a garden hose to a sump pump like this, investing in a sump pump hose can increase the rate of water removal by four to five times because it is wider.

 Investing in special equipment and accessories for an emergency that may not happen is a lot like buying home insurance.
 No one size fits all.
 You’re glad to have it when you need it.
-If you are weighing the pros and cons, the costs and benefits, feel free to call us to discuss.
-Our Minnesota-based cleaning and restoration experts have got their favorite brands for sump pumps, and we’ll share those as well as other things you may want to consider.
+If you are weighing the pros and cons, the costs and benefits, feel free to contact us to discuss.
+Our Minnesota-based cleaning and restoration experts have got their favorite brands for sump pumps, and we’ll share those, as well as other things you may want to consider regarding basement flooding.